adamdanisovszky/CredibleMind-Data-Manager-Task/README.md

 ○ Due to time and knowledge constraints, I have skipped this step.
 I have not yet worked with dbt directly, but I am very eager to learn more.

 # 5) BI Dashboard
 ○ There is no fully free version of Sigma available, so I have opted to use Looker Studio since it is free and can tap straight into BigQuery data.
   • https://lookerstudio.google.com/reporting/48e92c88-611e-4969-b00b-fc814e754b7c

-○ I will also be including an example built in Sigma based on their included data sources they provide for their "Workout Wednesday" exercises.
+○ I am also including an example built in Sigma based on their included data sources they provide for their "Workout Wednesday" exercises.
+It is a simple "quick & dirty" dashboard displaying the three requested visuals.

 # 6) AI Usage
 ○ Claude was used for the entire development of the "ingest.py" script as I still have only basic development knowledge with Python.
 The script appeared to be working as expected until the SERVICE_ACCOUNT_KEY error and subsequent timeouts.